SUBJECTS — Drama/England;

 There is no one right answer.
 Good answers will refer to some of the following: His pain and metaphysical doubt were beyond enduring and this is how he coped.
 He is pretending to be mad to be absolved from responsibility for his actions.
 It’s a strategy that allows him to investigate the murder of his father and the motives of the people around him without interference.
 It can be all of these things or some of them.

-15. List the characters in this play who betray or disappoint Hamlet and describe their actions.
+14. List the characters in this play who betray, disappoint, or oppose Hamlet and describe their actions.
 Then list the characters that stand by him and describe their actions.
 What does this say to you about Hamlet’s world?

-17. Do you agree with the critical analysis of Hamlet contained in the Learning Guide?
+16. Do you agree with the critical analysis of Hamlet as a man learning not to take revenge but delaying revenge until it is demonstrated that revenge is necessary for the preservation of the state.
 Justify your position with text from the play.

-19. Why could Denmark order the English King to kill Hamlet?
+18. Why could the King of Denmark order the English King to kill Hamlet?

 3. Each of the main characters in the play lost a person important to them.
 Describe how each dealt with their grief and whether those mechanisms were healthy.